 - Sift flour, cloves, cinnamon, ginger, nutmeg, baking soda, baking powder, and salt into another large bowl.

 - Stir into pumpkin mixture in 2 additions, using a silicone spatula.
-Fold in walnuts, if desired.
+Fold in nuts, if desired.

 - Divide batter equally between prepared pans.
 Bake until a tester inserted into the center comes out clean, about 1 hour 10 minutes.